krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

 </div>

 As the navigator throughout the trip, I started guiding the family towards the Borghese gardens.
 On the way, we got to see even better Vista Points of Rome.
 The gardens themselves were lush with greenery.
-Instead of the trimmed top heavy trees seen throughout Italy, the gardens had trees that we were more familiar with.
+Instead of the trimmed top-heavy trees seen throughout Italy, the gardens had trees that we were more familiar with.

 <div class="item">
     <img data-src="{{'assets/images/blog/italy_trip/day2/borghese_panorama.jpg' | relative_url }}" class="blog-image featured">